samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 * Creating a component to show a single movie
 * Creating a component to show a list of our movie components

 Let's begin with the API class.
-This will simply be a class that will allow us easy access to The Movie DB API, and will wrap a node library called `moviedb-promise`.
+This will simply be a class that will allow us easy access to The Movie DB API and will wrap a node library called `moviedb-promise`.
 Create a new folder called `api` inside the `src` folder, and create a new file in there called `index.ts`.

 We also need a couple of supporting elements before we go ahead and create the API class itself.